Best Running Armband of 2020

 The Lifeactiv Armband is undoubtedly the most versatile and functional armband we've encountered.
-In the middle of your run, it makes it easy to remove your phone from your arm, change your playlist or check your map app, and then reattach it to your arm.
+You can easily remove your phone from the band to change the song or glance at the map and then store it again, all in the middle of your run.
 Even the armbands that featured a rotating mount required some arm twisting and neck-craning to use the phone while wearing them.
 With the Lifeactiv, you can detach the phone by flipping a lever and twisting the phone, all with one hand.
-Then you can reattach the phone quickly, thanks to a magnetic guide.
+The system features a magnetic guide that allows you to reattach the phone quickly and easily.
 With a little practice, our testers found they could perform the whole operation while keeping their eyes on the road.

-Since this armband doesn't hold your phone in a sleeve or case, it offers no additional protection from the elements.
-The biggest downside is that to use this product, you need to permanently affix a mounting component to the back of your phone or phone case with the included super sticky adhesive.
-The process is easy and the mount is very low profile, but it inevitably adds a little bulk to your phone.
+The band's biggest downside is that it requires you to permanently attach a strong adhesive and mounting component to the back of your phone.
+The process is easy, and the mount is very low profile, but it inevitably adds some bulk to your phone.
 We found this to be a small price to pay for long blissful runs, with little time lost to fidgeting with an armband.
+However, since this armband doesn't hold your phone in a sleeve or case, it offers no additional protection from the elements.
 Serious runners who depend on a GPS app and love an ever-changing playlist will appreciate this model.

-The LOVPHONE Armband is an excellent and inexpensive option for runners who need a comfortable way to carry their phones for fitness tracking but don't want to mess with a playlist or use any apps while they're on the go.
+The LOVPHONE Armband is an excellent and inexpensive option for runners who need a comfortable way to carry their phones for fitness tracking and don't need or want to utilize the apps or change playlists on the move.
 Once this armband is strapped down, it's not going anywhere, which ensures a chafe-free experience that won't distract you on your run.
 A small pouch behind the main phone pocket gives you another safe place to stash tiny essentials like a key or credit card, and a small velcro tab can be used to keep your headphone cord from flying all over the place.

-Although this armband keeps your phone safe and secure, it's difficult to use apps or make adjustments to your music on the fly.
-The clear plastic cover allows for tapping, pinching, and swiping, but you'll have to contort yourself to reliably see what's on the screen and you'll definitely need to stop running to use your phone.
+Although this armband keeps your phone safe and secure, it isn't easy to use apps or make adjustments to your music on the fly.
+The clear plastic cover allows for tapping, pinching, and swiping, but you'll have to contort yourself to reliably see what's on the screen, and you'll definitely need to stop running to use your phone.
 If you're the type of runner who likes to "set it and forget it" while focusing on putting miles under your feet, this is the armband for you.

 Our testers were skeptical about the thin padded strap on the Tune Belt Sport, but after a few miles, we were pleasantly surprised by its ability to stay in place and add to the overall comfort of this plush armband.
-This armband is almost entirely comprised of neoprene, which makes it one of the most comfortable bands we tested.
-In terms of operation, the thin velcro strap is easy to adjust on the fly, so you can quickly change the position of the band on your arm if you want to get a better look at the screen.
+This is one of the most comfortable armbands we tested due to its mostly neoprene construction.
+Its thin velcro strap easy to adjust while on the move allowing you to promptly change the band's position to get a better view of the screen.
 The neoprene sleeve and clear plastic screen cover also add a bit of weather protection.

-It's not too difficult to get your phone out to answer an urgent call while the band is strapped on, but only the most dexterous and determined will be able to get the phone back in the sleeve while leaving it on their arm.
-The plastic screen cover allows for touchscreen operation, but it's not as responsive as the phone would be out of the sleeve.
+It not too challenging to remove the phone from the band, but only our most determined and dexterous testers could place the phone back in the sleeve without removing the band from their arm.
+The plastic screen cover allows for touchscreen operation but slightly impacts the touch response of the screen.
 All in all, the Tune Belt Sport occupies a happy medium between a floating mount style armband and a more protective sleeve, while offering comfort for the long haul.